douglasgreen/config-setup/docs/configuration.md

     instanceOf, naming, privatization, strict booleans, and type declarations.
 -   **Skip Specific Rules**: Skip specific rules such as `RenameVariableToMatchNewTypeRector`, because variable names can be shorter than class names, and `AddSeeTestAnnotationRector`.
--   **Cache Enabled**: Caching was enabled for Rector but paralle processing was disabled because it was causing many errors.
+-   **Cache Enabled**: Caching was enabled for Rector but parallel processing was disabled because it was causing many errors.

 This configuration file sets up various coding standards and rules for PHP projects using the Rector tool.